tony-blake/Linux-Server-Configuration/README.md

 * Secret key application set to a random value
 * PostgreSQL for ```catalog``` user is set

+## CHANGE PATHS BACK TO WHATS IN TRUESOPHIA

 ```bash
 #!/usr/bin/python
 import sys